Hashkafa: Modern Orthodox

-Modern Orthodoxy traces its roots to the late 1800s works of Rabbis Azriel Hildesheimer and Samson Raphael Hirsch, and in the 20th century, to the teachings and philosophy of Rabbi Joseph B. Soloveitchik.
-Rabbi Abraham Isaac Kook's thinking—as well as the writings and interpretations of his son Rabbi Zvi Yehuda Kook—are foundational to religious Zionism, and also influential on Modern Orthodoxy.
+Modern Orthodoxy traces its roots to the late 1800s works of Azriel Hildesheimer and Samson Raphael Hirsch, and in the 20th century, to the teachings and philosophy of Joseph B. Soloveitchik.
+Abraham Isaac Kook's thinking, as well as the writings and interpretations of his son Zvi Yehuda Kook, are foundational to Religious Zionism, and also influential on Modern Orthodoxy.

 See Modern Orthodox Judaism § Philosophy and Religious Zionism § History.

 Haredi Judaism

 Non-Hasidic Haredi Jews, also called Yeshivishe, Misnagdim, or Litvaks, belong to a stream of Orthodox Judaism that essentially rejects modern secular culture.
 In contrast to Modern Orthodox Jews who embrace the modern world (within limits), Haredim follow a strict reading by segregating themselves from modern society.
 The emphasis is on Torah study and exact observance of halakha, and secular interactions are thus limited to the practical, such as (circumscribed modes of) earning a living.

 There is some variation: especially in Israel, Haredis are fully separated from secular society; in the Western world, Haredi life often realizes as Torah U’Parnasah, "Torah combined with a livelihood", sometimes extending to professional life with its requisite education, although many do choose full time kollel (Torah study) as in Israel.

 Haredi Judaism emerged in response to the Jewish assimilation and secularization during the Enlightenment era with hopes to decrease the influence of secular society on Judaism; see Moses Sofer § Influence against changes in Judaism and for discussion re practice, Torah im Derech Eretz § Earning a livelihood.